Common depression treatments include psychotherapy and antidepressant medication.

 Other methods that may involve some aspect of psychotherapy include:

-Psychoeducation: Teaches you about depression symptoms, how to recognize early warning signs and steps to take before a relapse occurs.
+Psychoeducation: Teaches you about depression symptoms, how to recognize early warning signs, and steps to take before a relapse occurs.

 Support groups: Can be led by a therapist or by someone who also has depression.
-During group therapy sessions, you can talk freely about your feelings and share experiences as well as practical ways to overcome negative emotions.
+During support group sessions, you can talk freely about your feelings and share experiences as well as practical ways to overcome negative emotions.

 SSRIs target serotonin and are the most widely used medications for depression.
 Common SSRIs include: